-Sri Lanka small group cultural and history tour
+Sri Lanka small group tour

 Odyssey Traveller Australia's, Sri Lanka small group tour explores the culture, history, and landscape of Sri Lanka.
 Our 14-day small group escorted journey to one of the original spice islands takes in many of the country's attractions, travelling from the mild coastline to the cooler ranges of the tea country.
 On this tour, we also explore both ancient temples and English garden landscapes, meeting some of the most charming people to be found along the way.

 The centre of the island offers rolling hills, year-round cool climate, and former British colonial hill stations.
 These stations are complete with Tudor hotels, rose gardens, and the oldest golf course in Asia.
 Sri Lanka also has many national parks filled with game.
 The Sri Lankan people set aside land for the world’s first game reserves more than 2,000 years ago.